- Asthma Center

 - Thompson, R.H. (ed.)
 2009.
 The Handbook of Child Life: A guide for pediatric psychosocial care.
 Springfield, IL: Charles C. Thomas, LTD.

-- A signed contract of agreement for internship participation between UPMC and college/university
+- A signed master agreement for internship participation between UPMC and college/university

 - An advisor's plan for communicating with the Child Life Internship Coordinators during the internship period, i.e. observations, conferences, correspondence